Errata for Yale-G First Aid 6th Edition Paperback

 Clinical features and diagnosis: Most GISTs are asymptomatic.
 Nausea, early satiety, bloating, weight loss, and signs of anemia may develop, depending on the location, size, and pattern of growth of the tumor.
 They are best diagnosed by CT scan and mostly positive staining for CD117 (C-Kit), CD34, and/or DOG-1.

 Treatment: Approaches include resection of primary low-risk tumors, resection of high-risk primary or metastatic tumors with a tyrosine kinase inhibitor (TKI) imatinib for 12 months, or if the tumor is unresectable, neoadjuvant imatinib followed by resection.
 Radiofrequency ablation has shown to be effective when surgery is not suitable.
 Newer therapies of ipilimumab, nivolumab, and endoscopic ultrasound alcohol ablation have shown promising results.
-Avapritinib (a new TKI) is recommended for advanced unresectable or metastatic GIST with PDGFRA exon 18 D842V mutations.
+Avapritinib or ripretinib (new TKI) is recommended for advanced unresectable or metastatic GIST with PDGFRA mutations.

 Anal cancer is uncommon and more similar to a genital cancer than it is to a GI malignancy by etiology.
 By histology, it is divided into SCC (#1 common) and adenocarcinoma.
 Anal cancer (particularly SCC among women) has increased fast over the last 30 years and may surpass cervical cancer to become the leading HPV-linked cancer in older women.
 A higher incidence has been associated with HPV/HIV infection, multiple sexual partners, genital warts, receptive anal intercourse, and cigarette smoking.
 SCCs that arise in the rectum are treated as anal canal SCCs.